wercker-labs/wercker-blog/source/posts/2013-08-22-Deploying-Go-to-Google-App-Engine.md

 ## The build pipeline

 The build pipeline is defined in [wercker.yml](https://github.com/pjvds/go-cities-appengine/blob/master/wercker.yml).
-It defines that
+It consists of a step that first sets up a Go workspace and then executes to the go commands to get the dependencies, build and test the application.

 ``` yaml
 box: wercker/golang